binipringle/crim-outline/index.md

 - The preponderance of evidence is that whoever has the burden of proof has to prove how likely or not it is.
 - In criminal law, the constitution in the due process clause requires that the burden be on the prosecution.
 Thus, guilt must be proved beyond a reasonable doubt.
 The burden of proof for proving guilt is much higher than the burden of proof for proving innocence.

+**NYPL S 25.00 Defenses; burden of proof.** (1) When a "defense, " other than an "affirmative defense, " defined by statute is raised at a trial, the people have the burden of disproving such defense beyond a reasonable doubt.
+(2) When a defense declared by statute to be an "affirmative defense" is raised at a trial, the defendant has the burden of establishing such defense by a preponderance of the evidence.

+**MPC Sec.
+2.01.
+PROOF BEYOND A REASONABLE DOUBT:** All persons are presumed to be innocent and no person may be convicted of an offense unless each element of the offense is proved beyond a reasonable doubt.
+The fact that he has been arrested, confined, or indicted for, or otherwise charged with, the offense gives rise to no inference of guilt at his trial.

 # Theories of Punishment